 Watch for Sleepy Cues and React Quickly

 Don’t let your toddler become overtired.
-They can get wired, making it harder to get them to sleep due to the hormones racing around their bodies.
+They can get wired, making it harder for them to sleep as hormones race through their bodies.
 Watch for rubbing eyes, yawning, getting a glazed look, etc. If you spot any of these signs, move bedtime up and get moving on your nighttime routine.9

 Give Your Child Some Control

 If your little toddler’s tantrum at bedtime concerns control, give them some, so they are less likely to create a battle over bedtime.
-I’m not saying let them take over and rule the roost, but give them more choices in their day, like picking their PJs or the goodnight story.
-Get their input into the nighttime routine, like whether the bath/shower or brushing teeth comes first.
+This does not mean letting them take over completely.
+Give them more choices in their day, like picking their PJs or the goodnight story.
+Get their input on the nighttime routine, like whether the bath/shower or brushing teeth comes first.

 Don’t Reason With Them During Your Toddler’s Bedtime Tantrum

 Your child isn’t ready to hear you amid their meltdown, nor is it always the best time to talk directly about their behavior before bed.
-You might pick another time or even the next day to address things or make a change.
+You might pick another time, or even the next day, to address the issue or make a change.

 Build Relaxation Strategies Into Their Bedtime Routine